raihan-faza/raihan-faza/README.md

 ### Hi There 👉👈

 ### About Me 🍉
-I'm a computer science student that interested in backend development, web penetration testing, and anything that related to dilapidate a website ( in a good way and legal ( kinda ) )
+I'm a computer science student that interested in backend development, web penetration testing, and anything that related to break a website ( in a good way and legal ( kinda ) )
 - newbie developer ⌨️
 - curious person 🧩
 - a lil bit overthinking ( sometimes ) 💊